Florida Gun Rights Guide for Medical Cannabis Patients

 - Other disabling medical conditions that are comparable to those listed

-In accordance with Amendment 2, a patient will get medicinal marijuana if their doctor determines that the benefits of doing so will likely outweigh any potential hazards to their health.
+In accordance with Amendment 2, a patient will get medicinal marijuana if their doctor determines that the benefits will likely outweigh any potential hazards to their health.

 As of March 2019, a bill was passed allowing smokable medical marijuana to be sold in medical marijuana treatment centers to patients with a medical marijuana card.
 To determine if medicinal marijuana products are appropriate for you or a loved one, OMMU suggests speaking with a healthcare professional.